5jt/dyalog-cookbook/manuscript/01-Introduction.md

 Not so long ago it was sufficient for an application to be packaged as an EXE that could be installed and run on other PCs.
 Nowadays many corporate clients run programs in terminal servers or in private clouds.
 So we’ll look at how to organise your program to run as tasks that communicate with each other.

 Many applications written in Dyalog focus on some kind of numerical analysis, and can have CPU-intensive tasks.
-We'll look at how such tasks can be packaged to run either in background or on remote machines.
+We'll look at how such tasks can be packaged to run either in the background or on remote machines.

 ## Method